 To make sure your model is oriented in the correct orientation, all cove.tool plugins will default to the same method.
 North will typically match the top of the screen in a model's “Top View”.
 Depending on which modeling software you are using you can also try these methods to check your building's orientation;

 - Revit (2017 and later) - Revit projects typically have two North Directions, a Project North and a True North.
 The cove.tool Revit Plugin will always default to Project North, which is the north direction as it would be on modeled and not the North direction of the actual site.
 When uses are in cove.tool's Daylight Page they should rotate their project to match true north for an actual representation of their daylight and energy use.
-True North and Project North can be check by opening a Site or Floor Plan View, and in the properties panel, toggling the Orientation between the two Norths.
+True North and Project North can be checked by opening a Site or Floor Plan View, and in the properties panel, toggling the Orientation between the two Norths.
 If there is no difference between True North and Project North, then the plugin will default to Project North.
-Also the north direction can be check in a 3D View for Geometry export by using the ViewCube in the top right corner.
-Orientation of geometry can be checked by referencing True North in Plan.
+Also, the north direction can be check in a 3D View for Geometry export by using the ViewCube in the top right corner.
+The orientation of geometry can be checked by referencing True North in Plan.

 - Rhino/Grasshopper - The positive vector of the y-axis will always denote Project North.
 Even after changing the construction plane, the positive vector of the Y-axis will indicate North when the Plugin exports geometry.
 Rhino also uses front-face properties to filter geometry into different categories, learn more about this process, and incorrectly filter Rhino geometry here.